luke-h1/fe-talk-2024/slides.md

 ```

 <!--
 To emphaize this a bit more, this is just a central file that lives somewhere in your codebase we're not going to be making any api calls or anything like that.
-We have only have one feature flag here, but you could have as many as you want in this array.
+We have an array of feature flags here that we're exporing and this just lives in our src folder
 -->

 ---